VMware Cloud Facility (VCF) Operations 8.18 Sizing Guidelines

 Resolution

 By default, VMware offers Extra Small, Small, Medium, Large, and Extra Large configurations during installation.
 You can size the environment according to the existing infrastructure to be monitored.
-After the VMware Aria Operations instance outgrows the existing size, you must expand the cluster to add nodes of the same size.
+After the VMware Aria Operations instance outgrows its current size, you must expand the cluster by adding nodes of the same size.

 Objects and Metrics